'Nature Imagined' Exhibit

 - Open to the public

 "Nature Imagined" is a series of paintings by Robert Palmer that explores the beauty and complexity of nature through the lens of memory and imagination.
-Drawing inspiration from his surroundings, Robert creates landscapes that are more than mere representations of physical spaces; they are visual expressions of his emotions and perceptions of the world around him.
+Drawing inspiration from his surroundings, Palmer creates landscapes that are more than mere representations of physical spaces; they are visual expressions of his emotions and perceptions of the world around him.

-Robert's paintings capture a moment in time, preserving a memory of a place that may no longer exist or has been transformed by time.
+Palmer's paintings capture a moment in time, preserving a memory of a place that may no longer exist or has been transformed by time.
 He removes the figure from his compositions to focus the viewer's attention on the plane, creating a sense of transcendence from imaginative nature to

 reality.
 His paintings are born from ethereal memories, blending representational and expressionistic styles to define nature.